tldr-pages/tldr/pages/common/nano.md

 `nano`

-- Start the editor without loading startup configs:
+- Start the editor without using configuration files:

 `nano --ignorercfiles`